Will Congress act on guns after Sandy Hook, Buffalo, Uvalde?

 Last year, the House passed two bills to expand background checks on firearms purchases.
 One would have closed a loophole for private and online sales.
 The other would have extended the background check review period, a response to the church shooting of Black people by a white man in South Carolina.

-Both languished in the 50-50 Senate where Democrats have a narrow majority because of Vice President Kamala Harris’ ability to cast a tie-breaking vote but need at least 10 Republicans to overcome a filibuster.
+Schumer immediately set them in motion for votes after the Texas tragedy.
+Both had languished in the 50-50 Senate where Democrats have only a narrow majority because of Vice President Kamala Harris’ ability to cast a tie-breaking vote but need at least 10 Republicans to overcome a filibuster.

-The stalemate has renewed calls to do away with the Senate filibuster rules for legislation, as the Senate has already done for nominations, lowering the threshold to a 51-vote majority for passage.
+The stalemate has renewed calls to do away with Senate filibuster rules for legislation, lowering the threshold to a 51-vote majority for passage.

 “Why do you go through all the hassle of getting this job, of putting yourself in a position of authority if your answer is that as the slaughter increases, as our kids run for their lives, we do nothing?”
 Murphy said in a fiery speech late Tuesday as news spread of the Texas massacre.

-Cornyn told reporters he was on his way to Texas and would talk with them later.
+Cornyn was en route Wednesday to Uvalde.
 Cruz issued a statement calling it “a dark day.
 We’re all completely sickened and heartbroken.”

 Associated Press writers Darlene Superville, Mary Clare Jalonick, Alan Fram and Farnoush Amiri contributed to this report.